fResult/Just-Systems-Design/exercises/11_design-slack/README.md

 | ---------- | ------------- | ----------------- | -------------- |
 | ...        | ...           | ...               | ...            |

-We'll naturally need a table to store all historical messages sent on Slack.\
+We'll naturally need a table to store all *historical messages* sent on Slack.\
 This will be our largest table, and it'll be queried every time a user fetches messages in a particular channel.\
 The API endpoint that'll interact with this table will return a paginated response, since we'll typically only want the 50 or 100 most recent messages per channel.

-Also, this table will only be queried when a user clicks on a channel; we don't want to fetch messages for all of a user's channels on app load, since users will likely never look at most of their channels.
+Also, this table will only be queried when a user clicks on a channel.\
+We don't want to fetch messages for all of a user's channels on app load, since users will likely never look at most of their channels.

 #### Historical Messages